adpeace/boilerio/README.md

 4. The web-based UI.
 This talks to the schedulerweb app and presents a UI where the current temperature and schedule can be configured.

-You'll need to the running the `maintaintemp` service also described below to issue commands to your boiler.

 Example uWSGI configuration for `schedulerweb` (assuming you have the Python package installed) - this can be placed in `/etc/uwsgi/apps-available` on